First off, who here knows what ‘stress’ really is? We know what it feels like, and we know our body reacts to it, but what is it actually?

 Get enough sleep

-I know everyone says they don’t get enough sleep, and for many of us, it feels like there aren’t enough hours in a day.
+I know everyone says they don’t get enough sleep, and it often feels like there aren’t enough hours in a day.
 However, sleep is important to your mental well-being.
 If you’re not regularly getting 7 to 9 hours a night, you should try making it a priority.
 This small lifestyle tweak can be life-changing.

 There has been some research on optimal times to sleep, and for a person with a regular 9 to 5, these work.
 For everyone else, if you’re getting 7 to 9 hours of sleep consistently, you’re good.